-This cycle has been produced with the Processing Software V3-1p1p2p3.
-The results presented in this report have been performed with GDR products in version T. A detailed description of the products can be found in the Jason-2 user handbook ([2]) and the GDR version T product disclaimer ([1]).
+This cycle has been produced with the Processing Software V3-4-1p2p3p4.
+The results presented in this report have been performed with GDR products in version D. Particularly, the monitoring over Jason-2 period are homogeneous and computed with Gdr-D data.
+A detailed description of the products can be found in the Jason-2 user handbook ([2]).
+The CalVal analysis of the GDR version D product performed (containing comparison with GDR version T products) on the formation flight phase (cycles 001 to 020) can be found in the report [3].